JillianRiseman/Boston_MBTA/README.md

 # Boston_MBTA

+Expanding Access to Public Transportation in Boston, Massachusetts

 My final project looks at the Metro Boston Transit Authority (MBTA) and state-designated Environmental Justice communities in Massachusetts.

 An Environmental Justice Community is defined by the Commonwealth of Massachusetts if one or more of the following four criteria are true: